Unleash the Potential of Long Semantic IDs for Generative Recommendation: Additional Experimental Results

 \subsection{Interplay between Semantic Resolution and Latent Capacity}

-Figure~\ref{Fig: m_k_mat} illustrates the performance impact of varying the input semantic length $m$ and latent size $k$.
-Crucially, we observe that input resolution dominates latent capacity: the configuration ($m=32, k=4$) consistently outperforms ($m=16, k=8$) across both datasets.
-This confirms that a bottleneck in raw semantic fidelity cannot be compensated for by simply increasing the number of latent tokens; fine-grained input is a prerequisite for superior recommendation performance.
-Furthermore, the optimal granularity correlates with domain complexity.
-For Instruments, performance scales monotonically with both $m$ and $k$, eventually peaking at the highest resolution ($m=64, k=8$).
-In contrast, Office achieved suboptimal performance at $m=16$ and saturated performance at $m=32$.
+Figure~\ref{Fig: m_k_mat} illustrates the joint performance impact of varying the input semantic ID length $m$ and the compressed latent size $k$ on the Beauty and Toys datasets.
+Crucially, we observe that the raw input resolution ($m$) clearly dominates the latent token capacity ($k$).
+For instance, the default configuration ($m=32, k=4$) consistently and significantly outperforms ($m=16, k=8$) across both benchmarks.
+This empirical pattern confirms that a structural bottleneck in raw semantic fidelity cannot be salvaged by simply increasing the number of compressed latent tokens; a fine-grained tokenized input is an indispensable prerequisite for high-precision generative recommendation.

+Furthermore, the heatmaps reveal that both domains share an identical structural ``sweet spot'' at exactly ($m=32, k=4$), highlighted by the orange borders.
+This shared optimum strongly justifies the efficacy of our framework: when compressed by our ATM, a highly compact latent space of $k=4$ tokens is entirely sufficient to retain the distilled essence of $32$ raw semantic attributes without unrecoverable information loss.
+Conversely, further extending the codebooks to an aggressive resolution of $m=64$ leads to performance saturation or minor decline.
+This indicates that overly elongated codebooks might inject subtle digit-level noise or over-complicate parallel prediction heads.
+Consequently, we fix ($m=32, k=4$) as the standard architecture across our primary evaluation pipeline to strike a favorable balance between high-fidelity expressiveness and computational efficiency.